-Each ward in Bernalillo County that conducted an election in 2017, elected a representative to the County Resolutions Committee.
-Previously, the Committee submitted Bernalillo County’s resolutions to the County Convention, where the resolutions would be voted upon and passed to the State Platform and Resolutions Committee for possible inclusion in the state platform.
+At the biennial ward election, each ward in Bernalillo County elects a representative to the DPBC Resolutions Committee.
+The Committee submits Bernalillo County’s resolutions to the County Convention, where they are voted upon.
+If passed, they are sent to the State Platform and Resolutions Committee (SPARC) for possible inclusion in the state platform.

-The County Resolutions Committee has broader parameters and is putting together a local platform for Bernalillo County.
-This will not re-create the state platform, but will be consistent with it while addressing principles, aspirations, and issues specific to the county.
+The DPBC Resolutions Committee operates within broad parameters and compiles a local platform for Bernalillo County.
+This does not re-create the state platform, but is consistent with it, while addressing principles, aspirations, and issues specific to the county.
 To succeed, it needs ideas and input from Bernalillo County Democrats such as you.

-The Bernalillo County Resolutions Committee is committed to a fair, consistent process for accepting resolutions.
+The DPBC Resolutions Committee is committed to a fair, consistent process for accepting resolutions.

 The committee will discuss the merits of received resolutions to evaluate:

 - Whether it aligns with the core values of the Democratic party.